Kong/kongponents/docs/components/tabs.md

 The tab control defaults to the `tab.title` string.
 You may use the `#{tab.hash}-anchor` slot to customize the content of the tab control.

-In order provide the tab panel content (when the `showPanels` prop is set to `true`) you must slot the content in the named slot, defined by the `tab.hash` string, without the `#`.
+In order provide the tab panel content (when the `hidePanels` prop is set to `false`) you must slot the content in the named slot, defined by the `tab.hash` string, without the `#`.
 For example, if `tab.hash` is `#notifications` - the panel slot name will be `notifications`, like in the example below.

 <KTabs :tabs="slottedTabs">
   <template #gateway-anchor>